 cups.uri: should contain only the

-https://<fqdn>:443string, where fqdn is the same as the HTTP hostname configured in Cockpit,
+<fqdn>is the same as the HTTP hostname configured in the TPE Configuration Cockpit module,

-cups.trustshould contain the Root certificate configured in the TLS certificate for HTTP traffic section in Cockpit.
+cups.trustshould contain the Root certificate configured in the TLS certificate for HTTP traffic section in the TPE Configuration Cockpit module.
 The certificate can be in DER (binary) or PEM (base64 encoded with BEGIN and END CERTIFICATE) format.
-The content of the form field in Cockpit can just be copied and pasted into the
+The content of the form field in the TPE Configuration Cockpit module can just be copied and pasted into the